RightsandWrongsgit/ARMTEC/cicd/platformshdrupal.md

 <img src="../cicd/captures/platformsignup4.png"  width="200">

 At that point your new project is actually building.
 Remember, you are using a Drupal template supplied right by Platform.sh to do that build.
-The template is driven by a [Composer](https://getcomposer.org/) file that coordinates the installation of all the package parts into a 'container' environment; Docker is underneath all this but you don't have to specifically know Docker since the system is all set up for you.
+The template is driven by a [Composer](https://getcomposer.org/) file that coordinates the installation of all the package parts into a [container](../book/hosting.md#Using-Containers-to-Run-your-Site) environment; Docker is underneath all this but you don't have to specifically know Docker since the system is all set up for you.

 <img src="../cicd/captures/platformsignup5.png"  width="450">